 Your Maternal Child Health Nurse can advise alternative soothing methods to assist your child with separation anxiety if a soft toy or comforter is not suitable.

 If your baby is in formal childcare, be aware that early childhood education and care settings are regulated by a National Quality Framework and sleep and rest legislative requirements.
-The Australian Children’s Care and Education Quality Authority (ACECQA) sleep and rest policy and procedure guidelines state that soft toys or comforters should not be placed in the sleep space with infants at a family day care or centre-base service.
+The Australian Children’s Care and Education Quality Authority (ACECQA) sleep and rest policy and procedure guidelines state when deciding whether soft toys and comforters can be used in the sleep space Early Childhood Educators should refer to:

 The key things to remember regarding soft toys and comforters are:

-• Keep soft toys out of the sleeping environment for babies during the critical developmental period (birth up to 7 months of age - corrected for prematurity).
+- Keep soft toys out of the sleeping environment for babies during the critical developmental period (birth up to 7 months of age - corrected for prematurity) and ideally for the first 12 months.

-If you are uncertain about your child’s development and abilities to manage a small comforter, you should speak to your Maternal Child Health Nurse or doctor.
+If you are uncertain about your child’s development and abilities to manage a small comforter, you should speak to your Maternal Child Health Nurse/Child and Family Health Nurse or doctor.
 Remember that each infant is unique.
 Always consult healthcare professionals for individual advice.

 If you need more Safe Sleep advice, you can ask our Red Nose Educators questions through our website or by calling our Safe Sleep Advice line 1300 998 698 9am to 5pm (AEST) Monday to Friday.